-An update to the 2012 Climate Action Plan (CAP Update) is underway.
-It will focus on integrating equity and resilience lenses.
-The CAP Update will strengthen the planning and policy connections between climate, flooding, adaptation, and resiliency in Baltimore and evaluate new and ambitious greenhouse gas (GHG) emissions reduction targets.
+Our updated Climate Action Plan focuses on integrating equity and resilience lenses.
+This update strengthens the planning and policy connections between climate, flooding, adaptation, and resiliency in Baltimore and evaluate new and ambitious greenhouse gas (GHG) emissions reduction targets.
 Following deep community input process that educated and elevated the visions of traditionally underrepresented residents of Baltimore City so the new Plan can be as relevant, actionable, and inclusive as possible, the draft plan will be released for public comment in October 2023.
 Visit the update page here.

 What is a Climate Action Plan?